 |5 player table||3 decks||13 cards each|

 A sequence is group of three or more consecutive cards of the same suit.
-There are two types of sequences that are used in 13 card rummy games.
+According to rummy sequence rules, there are two types of sequences that are used in 13 card rummy games.
 A Pure Sequence and an Impure Sequence.
 To win rummy game you need at least one pure sequence.
-Know how to play rummy with pure and impure sequences:
+Know how to play rummy with pure and impure sequences by understanding this rummy sequence list:

 5♥ 6♥ 7♥ are three consecutive cards of the same suit ♥